DataBiosphere/toil/docs/running/cliOptions.rst

                         Setting this to true can speed up the pipeline for very large workflows with many sub-workflows and/or scatters, provided that the worker pool is large enough.
-  --coalesceStatusCalls
-                        Coalese status calls to prevent the batch system from being overloaded.
-Currently only supported for LSF.
   --statePollingWait STATEPOLLINGWAIT
                         Time, in seconds, to wait before doing a scheduler query for job state.
 Return cached results if within